 How do I get pesticide safety education if I neither need nor want a license or do not qualify for any type of license?

 Everyone in Georgia who handles and applies general use or unclassified pesticides should be trained in how to correctly and safely use pesticides.
 The Georgia Department of Agriculture (GDA) and the University of Georgia’s Pesticide Safety Education Program (PSEP) have jointly developed the Georgia Competent Applicators of Pesticides Program (GCAPP) to provide Georgians who might wish training in the proper and safe use of pesticides.
-This training program is now available online at the gaprocerts.com website.
+This training program is now available online at gaprocerts.com.
 Homeowners, public service employees, master gardeners and other volunteers may purchase access to the training at the Georgia Professional Certifications Course Access store front on the UGA Market Place.
-It requires a 4.5-5.5 hour time commitment by all participants.
+It requires a 4.5 to 5.5 hour time commitment by all participants.

 - Georgia Integrated Pest Management